Travels Thegither (Expurgated)

 Champion Jack Dupree, about 1985, in his mid-70s

-France, Late 1960s: We met up with my cousin, Billy in the South of France.
+France, Late 1960s: We jyned up wi’ mah cousin, Billy in the South of France.
 Got a great photo of me lying on a dyke, James’s foot on my chest.
 Dave Blair was with us that time.
-We also met up with Dennis and Alan McDonald.
+Dennis and Alan McDonald jyned us, tae.

 Billy, Writer, James in South of France (No idea where exactly!)